4. Mechanical Assembly

 - There are two kinds of rivets.
 The grey ones and the others.
-Grey rivets are longer to be able to be inserted in the motor axis, at the opposite side of the horn.
+Grey rivets are longer to be able to be inserted in the motor axis, at the opposite side of the horn (black revolving circle).

 - Use the OLLO Tool for putting and removing rivets easily.

 - Do not forget to put wires between motors while building the robot!
-Each motor, except the last, must have two wires; one connected to the previous motor and the other to the next (no favourite side).
+Each motor, except the last, must have two wires; one connected to the previous motor and the other to the next (there is no importance on the connector choice).

-- Always align the horn with the motor before assembling them!
+- Always make sure the zero angle mark is facing the top of the motor before assembling it!
 Otherwise your Poppy Ergo Jr will look all weird.

-- Every motor horns (black revolving circle) are facing the left side of the robot.
-It is a convention but it will define the orientation of your motors.
+- Every motor horns (motor wheels) are facing the left side of the robot:

 First, configure one XL-320 motor as "m1".